 Neonatal and Pediatric Specialty Transport Services

-The Neonatal and Pediatric Specialty Transport Services at Children’s Health℠ offer specialized transport services by air and ground for premature infants, children and high-risk obstetrical (HROB) patients.
+The Neonatal and Pediatric Specialty Transport Services at Children’s Health℠ offer specialized transport services by air and ground for premature infants and children.
 Research shows that neonatal and pediatric patients transported by a specialty team have fewer unplanned events during transport and improved outcomes.
 For this reason, we will be there when you and your patients need us.

 We’re by your side® to provide the highest quality of care, including: